antiantivirus/soft-refresh/content/projects/aerial-community-radio.md

     alt: Screenshot showing the aerial website all messed up!
 The images are skewed, logos all over the place and upside down.
 In the background there is a video of the north sea taken from aberdeen beach on a slightly grey but clear day.
     caption: aerial community radio website all messed up! e-zone madness!
 ---
 Co-founder and web developer for a community radio station based in Aberdeen.

+aerial was setup to provide a platform for artist, djs and creatives to express themselves.
+Drawing on my years of experience in radio from my student days I helped to create a unique website and identity + technical setup of the station and remote broadcasts.